scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

   return h
 ```

-Now, we can take any arbirary `ASCII` string and compute it's hash by summing up the hashes of it's binary representations module `2^8`.
+Now, we can take any arbirary `ASCII` string and compute it's hash by summing up the hashes of it's binary representations modulo `2^8`.

 ```Python
 def dummy_hash_password(s):